Jacrac04/DFM-Bot/README.md

 ### Setup And Use For Repl
-1. Go to the [repl.it site](https://repl.it/@Jacrac04/DFM-Bot#main.py) for this project and click run.
+1. Go to the [repl.it site](https://repl.it/@Jacrac04/DFM-Bot#main.py) for this project and click fork.
+It is important you create your own version as repl shares one instance between everyone, so people may be able to get your Dr Frost password.
+Once you have done this you can run it.
 2. Enter your login details - Ensure that your [Dr frost account](https://www.drfrostmaths.com/account.php) is not linked to google or another service. [(Check here)](https://www.drfrostmaths.com/account.php)
 3. Enter a question url.
     - This should look like `https://www.drfrostmaths.com/do-question.php?aaid=12345678`